eminogrande/nuri-passkey-mpc-bitcoin-wallet/README.md

+# Nuri Passkey Hardware MPC Multisig Wallet

-# Privy Expo Starter – Real-World Setup & Security
+## Privy Expo Starter – Real-World Setup & Security

 This project demonstrates a production-ready Expo app using Privy for passkey-based, MPC-secured wallets.
 It covers all the steps, config, and learnings needed to get passkeys working on iOS (TestFlight) with maximum security and user recovery.